Echelon EX3 Review: A Great Indoor Bike For Online Cycling

-The Echelon EX-3 indoor exercise bike is an okay model from the Echelon bike family, but in the context of the larger spin bike world it’s a big under-performer.
+The Echelon EX-3 indoor exercise bike is an okay model from the Echelon bike family, but in the context of the larger spin bike world, it’s a mid-performer.
 The durable frame, flywheel, and silently reliable drive guarantee powerful rides and workouts, which is nice, and the versatility of the SPD pedals allows riders to pursue all types of spin workouts, a big benefit for every rider.

-The Echelon EX-3 offers a durable and long lasting performance no matter how many times you use this indoor spin cycle.
-The price of the Echelon EX-3 is $799, making it a slightly more expensive investment in a spin bike that has potential, but doesn’t fully execute all that it promises to do.
+The Echelon EX-3 smart connect fitness bike offers a durable and long-lasting performance no matter how often you use this indoor spin cycle.
+The price of the Echelon EX-3 is $799, making it a slightly more expensive investment in a spin bike that has great potential for online indoor cycling.

 It’s worth pointing out that you can still get the data from the bike (cadence, resistance, power, etc.) using the app without a subscription.
 You just have to select “freestyle” from the menu.
 So yes you still need the app but at least you don’t have to pay.